Distance education: Technologies

-Internet technology has enabled many forms of distance learning through open educational resources and facilities such as e-learning and MOOCs.
-Although the expansion of the Internet blurs the boundaries, distance education technologies are divided into two modes of delivery: synchronous learning and asynchronous learning.

 In synchronous learning, all participants are "present" at the same time in a virtual classroom, as in traditional classroom teaching.
 It requires a timetable.
-Web conferencing, videoconferencing, educational television, instructional television are examples of synchronous technology, as are direct-broadcast satellite (DBS), internet radio, live streaming, telephone, and web-based VoIP.
+Web conferencing, videoconferencing, educational television, and instructional television are examples of synchronous technology, as are direct-broadcast satellite (DBS), internet radio, live streaming, telephone, and web-based VoIP.
+However, many learners face barriers due to lack of stable internet connections or access to devices, highlighting a serious equity issue in digital access.

 Web conferencing software helps to facilitate class meetings, and usually contains additional interaction tools such as text chat, polls, hand raising, emoticons etc. These tools also support asynchronous participation by students who can listen to recordings of synchronous sessions.
 Immersive environments (notably SecondLife) have also been used to enhance participant presence in distance education courses.
 Another form of synchronous learning using the classroom is the use of robot proxies including those that allow sick students to attend classes.

 Some universities have been starting to use robot proxies to enable more engaging synchronous hybrid classes where both remote and in-person students can be present and interact using telerobotics devices such as the Kubi Telepresence robot stand that looks around and the Double Robot that roams around.
 With these telepresence robots, the remote students have a seat at the table or desk instead of being on a screen on the wall.

-In asynchronous learning, participants access course materials flexibly on their own schedules.
+In asynchronous learning, participants access course materials flexibly on their schedules.
 Students are not required to be together at the same time.
 Mail correspondence, which is the oldest form of distance education, is an asynchronous delivery technology, as are message board forums, e-mail, video and audio recordings, print materials, voicemail, and fax.

+The five characteristics of technological innovations (compatibility, observability, relative advantage, complexity, and trialability) have a significant positive relationship with the digital literacy of users.
+Besides, observability, trialability, and digital skill were found to have a positive significant influence on digital literacy.

 The two methods can be combined.
 Many courses offered by both open universities and an increasing number of campus-based institutions use periodic sessions of residential or day teaching to supplement the sessions delivered at a distance.
 This type of mixed distance and campus-based education has recently come to be called "blended learning" or less often "hybrid learning".
 Many open universities use a blend of technologies and a blend of learning modalities (face-to-face, distance, and hybrid) all under the rubric of "distance learning".

 Distance learning can also use interactive radio instruction (IRI), interactive audio instruction (IAI), online virtual worlds, digital games, webinars, and webcasts, all of which are referred to as e-Learning.